AdaCore/spark2014/docs/lrm/source/packages.rst

 In a refined view a subprogram has visibility of the full type declarations of any private types declared by the enclosing package and visibility of the refinements of state abstractions declared by the package.
-Refined_Global, Depends, Pre and Post aspects are provided to express the contracts of a refined view of a subprogram.
+Refined_Global, Refined_Depends, Refined_Pre and Refined_Post aspects are provided to express the contracts of a refined view of a subprogram.

 Refined State Aspect